 Federations.
-A union federation consists of several national/international unions of different kinds that join together to further their common purposes, such as public relations, political agendas, etc. Three federations operate in the United States today.
-The two largest federations, the American Federation of Labor and Congress of Industrial Organizations, or AFL-CIO, and the Strategic Organizing Center (SOC), formerly the Change to Win Federation (CtW), are umbrella organizations that house numerous unions.
-While the AFL-CIO is especially concerned with global trade issues, the SOC was created to rebuild the American labor movement where the AFL-CIO left off.
-The third federation, the Industrial Workers of the World (IWW), is an international union based in the United States.
+A union federation consists of several national unions of different kinds that join together to further their common purposes, such as public relations, political agendas, etc. Three federations operate in the U.S. today.
+The two largest federations, the American Federation of Labor-Congress of Industrial Organization, or AFL-CIO, and the Change to Win Federation are umbrella organizations that house numerous unions.
+While the AFL-CIO is especially concerned with global trade issues, the Change to Win Federation was created to rebuild the American labor movement where the AFL-CIO left off.
+The third federation, the Industrial Workers of the World, is an international union based in the U.S.